 - 5.1 Determine the need for the Workgroup

 - a) Identify Workgroup Members

 - b) Extend Invitation to Potential Members

 - c) Process Acceptance Responses

 - d) Confirm Workgroup Members

 - 5.2 Meetings are scheduled on a monthly basis

 - 5.3 Conduct Meeting

 - a) Members discuss the following:

+- 5.3.a.1 New Initiatives and Proposed Initiatives within Academics

+- 5.3.a.2 Solicit Feedback from members regarding all Initiatives,

+- 5.4 Provide report that list, describe, and status of all initiatives.

+- a) The report will include the assimilation of member's feedback regarding all initiatives.

-5.3.a.1 New Initiatives and Proposed Initiatives within Academics b) The report will provide roadmaps for implementing and sustaining all Academic related Initiatives.
+b) The report will provide roadmaps for implementing and sustaining all Academic related Initiatives.